-Over Five Decades of Excellence
+Over Six Decades of Excellence

 Careful faculty selection and thoughtful program development have contributed to the Conservatory’s success.
 More than 60 outstanding individuals comprise our faculty of teaching artists.
 Each one has an exceptional educational background along with extensive teaching and performing experience.

 Today more than 2,300 students of all ages and skills levels participate in over 60 programs, as well as private and group vocal and instrumental instruction, including instruction under the Suzuki Method.
 In the dance studios, the bar is set high with a full suite of classical ballet classes and, for those who move to a different beat, we offer jazz and contemporary dance classes.
 Creative art and photography offerings enhance our program, and our arts-infused, academically inspired preschool opens the door for little ones to develop a life-long interest in and love for the arts.

 Ensemble opportunities are key to young musicians, who will find unique and exciting experiences within our Youth Orchestra and Instrument Group and Mixed Instrumental Ensembles.
 In Repertoire Class, ballet dancers of all ages and skill levels apply what they learned in their Technique classes to perform steps and phrases from story ballets such as the Nutcracker and Dances in a Secret Garden.

 Performance experience is also an important part of a complete arts education.
 Workshops, master classes, recitals, and concerts—on campus and in various venues throughout the community—form the fabric of each year.
 Each one brings rich and rewarding opportunities for students to refine their skills and showcase their talents.

 To help keep the Arts alive in the school systems, we offer several key outreach programs in partnership with the Cape Symphony.